Reconstruction of the Effective Energy-deposition Vertex of Muon Showers using PMT Waveform in a Large-scale Liquid Scintillator Detector: Characteristics of shower muon in LS

 Figure~\ref{fig:muonShowerProfile} presents the energy deposit profiles of shower muons.
-Figure~\ref{fig:voxelDistanceToCenter} presents the distribution of distances ($d_{V}$) from each energy-depositing voxel to the reconstructed shower vertex.
+Figure~\ref{fig:voxelDistanceToCenter} presents the distribution of distances (d$_{V}$) from each energy-depositing voxel to the reconstructed shower vertex.
 This reflects the radial spread of the shower around its energy-weighted center~\cite{Zhang-2024okq}, with the inflection point near 2~m indicating the typical spatial extent of the electromagnetic and hadronic components.
-Figure~\ref{fig:longitudinalextension} shows the longitudinal distribution ($d_{L}$) of energy deposition relative to the muon track direction.
+Figure~\ref{fig:longitudinalextension} shows the longitudinal distribution (d$_{L}$) of energy deposition relative to the muon track direction.
 Values are calculated along the track, with positive (negative) ($d_{L}$) corresponding to positions ahead of (behind) the shower vertex.
 The asymmetric shape and inflection point illustrate the forward-peaking nature of shower development due to the high-energy muon's direction.
-Figure~\ref{fig:voxelDistanceToTrack} displays the transverse profile ($d_{T}$), representing the perpendicular distance from deposited energy voxels to the muon track.
+Figure~\ref{fig:voxelDistanceToTrack} displays the transverse profile (d$_{T}$), representing the perpendicular distance from deposited energy voxels to the muon track.
 The observed exponential decay is consistent with expectations from particle cascade theories and provides useful insight into shower development and supports reconstruction efforts.

-The inflection point near 2~m in both radial and longitudinal profiles motivates the use of a spherical volume of this radius for identifying shower development.
+Based on the distributions shown in Fig. ~\ref{fig:voxelDistanceToCenter} and Fig.~\ref{fig:longitudinalextension}, a sphere can work as a simple first-order approximation of the shape of a shower.
+The inflection point near 2~m motivates the radius for identifying shower development.
 A muon is classified as a shower muon if the total energy deposited within this sphere exceeds 1.8~GeV—a threshold selected to include the muon's minimum ionization energy (roughly 2~MeV/cm and ~800~MeV over 4~m) plus an additional 1~GeV from shower secondaries.
 To prevent the merging of nearby showers, a minimum separation of 4 m is required between any two shower vertices.
-To give a clear definition, the detail explain as the following: